-The first step should be to check the evolution of the baby’s weight, to check whether the baby has regained the birth weight, how quickly, whether the weekly weight gain is adequate or not, etc. This step should be complemented with a follow-up of the infant’s stools, as sometimes, with a correct weight, or in the low limit, the key to the hypogalactia indicator can be revealed with this data.
+The first step should be to check the evolution of the baby’s weight, to check whether the baby has regained the birth weight, how quickly, whether the weekly weight gain is adequate or not, and so on.
+This step should be complemented with a follow-up of the infant’s stools, as sometimes, with a correct weight, or in the low limit, the key to revealing hypogalactia can be indicated with this data.

-Once the baby’s weight has been checked, it is necessary to discuss with the mother whether she has noticed any changes in her breast tissue during gestation and the immediate postpartum period, thanks to this information it will be possible to discern whether there is a cause of hypogalactia due to the mother’s pathology or not.
-This should be investigated if the response indicates this, and the above-mentioned differential can be followed.
+Once the baby’s weight has been checked, it is necessary to discuss with the mother whether she has noticed any changes in her breast tissue during gestation and the immediate postpartum period, thanks to this information it will be possible to determine whether there is a cause of hypogalactia due to the mother’s pathology or not.
+This should be investigated if the response indicates it and the above-mentioned differential can be followed.

-The resolution of the problem will obviously depend on the cause of the problem.
-In some situations it may be possible to correct the problem, such as an incorrect breastfeeding technique, or a medication that may reduce production.
-In other situations it will be necessary to help the mammary gland to be stimulated to increase production, for example with a pattern of extractions with a breast pump, or to suggest that the mother take a galactogogue.
-On other occasions it will be necessary to supplement the infant, especially if there are signs of dehydration or low weight.
-It will be necessary to assess with the mother which supplementation method is most appropriate for her situation and to explain the options available to the mother in relation to feeding her child.
+The resolution of the problem will obviously depend on the cause.
+In some situations, it may be possible to correct the problem, such as an incorrect breastfeeding technique, or a medication that may reduce production.
+In other situations, it is necessary to help the mammary gland to be stimulated to increase production, for example with an additional pattern of extractions with a breast pump, or to suggest that the mother takes a galactagogue.
+On other occasions, the infant needs to receive supplemental milk, especially if there are signs of dehydration or low weight.
+In these cases, it is necessary to assess with the mother which supplementation method is most appropriate for her situation and to explain the options available to her in relation to feeding her child.

 Ramiro González MD, Ortiz Marrón H, Arana Cañedo-Argüelles C, et al. Prevalencia de la lactancia materna y factores asociados con el inicio y la duración de la lactancia materna exclusiva en la Comunidad de Madrid entre los participantes en el estudio ELOIN.
 An Pediatr (Barc).
 2018;89(1):32-43. doi:10.1016/j.anpedi.2017.09.002